 What Conditions Can Be Treated with PRP?

-Platelet-rich plasma therapy is typically recommended for soft tissue injuries, including both chronic pain and acute traumas.
+PRP therapy is typically recommended for soft tissue injuries, including both chronic pain and acute traumas.
 This includes most forms of heel pain, including plantar fasciitis and Achilles tendinitis, as well as ankle sprains, pulled muscles, and other sports injuries.

 Keep in mind that not every person or every instance of the above conditions may be best suited for platelet-rich plasma therapy.
 We will carefully review all your treatment options with you and help you determine the best choice for your situation.

-Summarizing the Main Benefits of PRP
+Summarizing the Main Benefits of PRP Therapy